Eugene Bossilkov

+Eugene Bossilkov, CP (born Vincent Bossilkov 16 November 1900 – 11 November 1952) was a Bulgarian Catholic prelate who served as Bishop of Nicopolis from 1947 until his execution by Bulgaria's communist regime in 1952.
+He was a member of the Passionists.

-Eugene Bossilkov, born Vincent Bossilkov (b.
-16 Nov 1900-11 Nov 1952), was a member of the Passionist Congregation, Roman Catholic bishop of Nicopolis and martyr in the Communist campaign in Bulgaria against religion.
-He had studied in Rome for his doctorate at the Pontifical Oriental Institute and became a parish priest in the Danube Valley.
-After becoming bishop, in 1952 he was arrested, together with many other religious, and executed for ostensible crimes against the state.
+Bossilkov studied in Rome for his doctorate at the Pontifical Oriental Institute and became a parish priest in the Danube Valley.
+After becoming a bishop, he was arrested in 1952 by the Communist regime, together with many other religious leaders, and executed for ostensible crimes against the state.
 He was beatified by Pope John Paul II in 1998.